nafriedman/nfl-draft-pick-trade-analyzer/README.md

 ## Introduction

-The NFL Draft Trade Analyzer is a Flask-based web application designed to help NFL teams and fans evaluate potential draft pick trades.
-It uses the Jimmy Johnson draft value chart to assess the fairness of trades involving draft picks.
+The NFL Draft Trade Analyzer is a Flask-based web API designed to help NFL teams and fans evaluate potential draft pick trades to assess the fairness of trades involving draft picks.
+The analysis can be performed using one of several popular NFL draft value charts such as those popularized by Jimmy Johnson, Fitzgerald-Spielberger, and many others.

-This tool allows users to input draft picks from two teams and calculates the total value for each side of the trade, providing insights into whether a trade is balanced or favors one team over the other.

-## Features

-- Input multiple draft picks for each team via the web interface
-- Automatic calculation of trade values based on the Jimmy Johnson chart
-- Visual representation of trade balance
-- Responsive design for desktop and mobile use

 ## Prerequisites